Definable equivalence relations and zeta functions of groups

+In Sections~\ref{sec:D3} and \ref{sec:asymptotic}, we will also consider the sort $\RV := \inv{\K}/(1+\mathcal{M})$ and the canonical projection $\rv : \inv{\K} \to \RV$.
+The structure on $\RV$ is given by its group structure and the structure induced by the exact sequence $\inv{\res}\to \RV\to \Valgp$, where the second map is denoted $\val_{\rv}$---i.e., as well as as the group structure on \(\RV\), we have a binary predicate interpreted as $\val_{\rv}(x) \leq \val_{\rv}(y)$, a unary predicate interpreted as $\inv{\res}$, and the ring structure on $\res$ (adding a zero to $\inv{\res}$).
+This exact sequence induces on each fiber of $\val_{\rv}$ the structure of a $\res$-vector space (if we add a zero to the fiber).
+Any $T\supseteq \HFO$ (the theory of henselian valued fields with residue field of characteristic zero) eliminates field quantifiers by \cite{BasHF0}.
+It follows from this quantifier elimination result that $\RV$ is stably embedded and the structure induced on $\RV$ is exactly the one described above.
+Note that we can identify $\RV$ with $T_{1}$ if we add a zero to each fiber of $\val_{\rv}$.

-The theory of a structure is determined by the theory of the dominant sorts; so we can speak e.g. of $Th(\Qq_p)$ in these sorts.
-We take the language to include the ring structure on $K$, and the natural maps $GL_n(K) \to S_n(K)$, $GL_n(K) \to T_n(K)$.
+The theory of a structure is determined by the theory of the dominant sorts; so, for any field $L$ we can speak of $\Th(L)$ in the geometric sorts.
+We take the geometric language $\LG$ to include the ring structure on the sort $\K$ and the natural projections $\GL{n}(\K) \to \Latt[n](\K)$ and $\GL{n}(\K) \to \Tor[n](\K)$.

-\begin{theorem} The theory of $\Qq_p$ in the field sort together with the sorts $S_n$ eliminates imaginaries. \end{theorem}
+In \cite{HHM}, it is shown that $\ACVF$ eliminates imaginaries in $\LG$.
+Let us now give the counterpart of this theorem for $p$-adic fields.